-With bad credit, you’re less likely to get a loan or a credit card, but it’s not impossible.
-If you are approved, your interest rate will probably be higher than someone with good credit.
-Bad credit doesn’t just affect your interest rate, though.
+The interest rate is not the only thing affected by bad credit, though.
 You may also be charged security deposits from utility companies, and landlords have the right to refuse to rent you an apartment.

 How to Get a Credit Card With Bad Credit

-If you have bad credit, a credit card is one of the best ways to improve your credit score.
+If you want to improve your credit score, a credit card is one of the best ways to do it.
 Your first step is to get all the information you need before applying.
-You can get a copy of your credit report for free and with this knowledge, you can determine which strategy to pursue to rebuild your credit.
+You can get a copy of your credit report yearly for free at AnnualCreditReport.com.
+With this knowledge, you can determine which strategy is right for you to rebuild your credit.

-Credit Cards That Can Help Improve Your Credit Score
+Credit Cards That Can Help Improve Your Score